-- 78. The practitioner shall communicate to those person(s) with oversight responsibilities for the GHG statement the following matters that come to the practitioner's attention during the course of the engagement, and shall determine whether there is a responsibility to report them to another party within or outside the entity: - (a) Deficiencies in internal control that, in the practitioner's professional judgment, are of sufficient importance to merit attention; - (b) Identified or suspected fraud; and - (c) Matters involving non-compliance with laws and regulations, other than when the matters are clearly trivial.
+- 78. The practitioner shall communicate, unless prohibited by law or regulation, with those person(s) with oversight responsibilities for the GHG statement the following matters that come to the practitioner's attention during the course of the engagement, and shall determine whether there is a responsibility to report them to another party within or outside the entity: - (a) Deficiencies in internal control that, in the practitioner's professional judgment, are of sufficient importance to merit attention; - (b) Identified or suspected fraud; and - (c) Matters involving identified or suspected non-compliance with laws and regulations, other than when the matters are clearly trivial.
 (Ref: Para.
 A87)